PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 ### Shop association block

+The shop association block is displayed when you add or edit something.<br/>
 The shop association block displays all groups and all shops.<br/>
 Checkboxes allows to select / unselect groups and shops.<br/>
 It's possible to expand / collapse the wall tree and expand / collapse each group<br/>